The Infinite Vulcan: Home media release

-This story was expanded into a novelette by science-fiction author Alan Dean Foster as part of the collection of The Animated Series adapted novelizations and was released as part of Star Trek Log Two, published in September 1974.
-The other episodes adapted in the same work were "The Survivor" and "The Lorelei Signal".
 "The Infinite Vulcan" was released on LaserDisc as part of the series set.
 The first release of Star Trek: The Animated Series on DVD was through fan-made productions.
-The official DVD release was on November 21, 2006 in the United States, a single release containing all episodes from both seasons of the television show, and on Bluray seven days later.
+The official DVD release was on November 21, 2006 in the United States, a single release containing all episodes from both seasons of the television show, and on Blu-ray seven days later.
 This episode was streamed for free on April 5, 2021 as part of the First Contact Day event on Startrek.com, along with several other episodes and roundtable discussions with Star Trek actors.